twoyoung/lincoln-cinema-online-movie-ticket-booking-system/README.md

 - This is a simple web application designed for managing a cinema ticket booking system.
 - It is built using Object-Oriented Programming (OOP) principles and follows the Model-View-Controller (MVC) architecture.
-- To adhere to the concept of a fat model and thin controller, most of the business logic is encapsulated within the model methods.
+- To adhere to the concept of a fat model and thin controller, most of the business logic, data validation, and all database interactions are encapsulated within the model methods.
 - The application utilizes SQLAlchemy for its database management.

 ## File structure